ahlstromcj/seq66/README.md

 the source code.
 See the INSTALL file; it has notes on many types on installation.
 Windows users can get an installer package on GitHub or build it with Qt Creator.
 Provides a comprehensive PDF user-manual.

+For version 0.99.0, a raft of updates and fixes were made as we work through some of the items in the TODO file.

 Support sites (still in progress):